 Can I grow Raspberries from seed?

-How to plant raspberry plant?
+How to plant a raspberry plant?

-How to plant bare root plant?
+How to plant a bare-root plant?

-If you got a bare root raspberry plant, you should plant it in late winter early spring.
+If you got a bare root raspberry plant, you should plant it in late winter or early spring.

 - Remove the root ball from the bag and shake off the excess soil.